Rate this page:

 Versioning

-The Voximplant Swift Package does not fully meet the semantic versioning, so backwards compability is not guaranteed.
-Please check the changelog before a version update.
+The Voximplant Swift Package does not fully adhere to semantic versioning, so backward compatibility is not guaranteed.
+Before a version update, please review the changelog.

 Initialize the SDK